hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Excused himself from all he had professed.
 >
-> Chassee.
+> Chassée.
 A usual practice which these teachers use,
 >
 > To gull the town and confidence abuse.
 >